a-sporez/Pond-Academy/README.md

 ---

-### *Running State*
+### *Intro State*

-Running State is where the main gameplay elements are initialized, for now it acts as a single game session initialized upon clicking the Play button.
-The Dialogue module is the only thing it loads right now because I need to have some form of output to test the file structure.
+Intro State is where the main gameplay elements are initialized, for now it acts as a single game session initialized upon clicking the Play button and a test environment before replicating the file structure.

-Variable attributes will be along 4 branches defined by the initial dialogue options, each tiered conditional to each other meaning the event defines theories who then define blame :

-- What happened? (events)
-- How is it possible? (theories)
-- Who is responsible? (blame)
-- What should we do about it? (outcomes)

 #### **TODO:** *Create dictionary of Variable traits to be used as conditionals during the distribution of "ideological truths"*

 #### **TODO:** *Create method to distribute variable traits to each critter at the start of a game, use indexing of variable traits dictionary tables and arithmetic ranges with a math.random seed*

-#### **TODO:** *Create 2D scene for archives and spread buttons*

 [Running](source/states/running.lua)